scc416/tweeter/README.md

 ### 📂sass

-Contains all the sass file. sass watches the files in this folder when command `npm run sass-watch` is used in terminal.
+Contains all the `Sass` file. `Sass` watches the files in this folder when command `npm run sass-watch` is used in terminal.

 #### 📜_mixins.scss